 Peptides are short stretches of amino acids which mimic the functions of their full-length counterparts.
 They can be natural or synthetic and find applications in various physiological aspects such as fat loss, muscle build-up, improvement of sleep and cognitive power, enhancement of sexual drive, and likes.
 Proper peptides storage is crucial for maintaining the integrity of laboratory results.
 Appropriate storage practices help maintain peptides for a long time and guard against contamination, oxidation, and degradation that can damage your peptides, and therefore hamper the success of the experiments.
 The stability of peptides depends on their susceptibility to degradation.
 However, knowledge and implementation of the best practices for storage enhance their stability and integrity.

-Peptides should be stored in cold and away from light once they are received.
+Peptides should be stored in a cold area and away from light once they are received.
 If the peptides are meant to be used immediately or within several days, weeks, or months, short-term refrigeration under 4C (39F) is an acceptable temperature.
 Lyophilized molecules remain stable at room temperatures for several weeks or more.
 Especially if they are used within weeks, room temperature storage usually is sufficient.

 We should avoid repeated freeze-thaw cycles to ensure the proper stability of the peptides.
 Repeated freeze-thaw cycles can make the molecules prone to faster degradation.
 Frost-free freezers should also be avoided to store peptides as defrosting cycles lead to fluctuation of temperatures.